Skip to main content

 Climate And Weather

-Vätsäri has a high-subarctic to arctic climate, among the harshest in Finland.
+Vätsäri has a subarctic to high-subarctic climate, among the harshest in Finland.
 Winter temperatures regularly fall below -35°C, and wind chill on the exposed fell makes survival without full arctic equipment extremely dangerous.
 Snow covers the land from September through May or June.
 Summer temperatures rarely exceed 15°C on the fell, and night frosts can occur in any month.
 The polar night lasts from late November through mid-January.
 The midnight sun provides continuous daylight from late May through mid-July.
 The remote location means sudden weather changes must be treated as life-threatening emergencies.

 Human History